 Check out our Hawaii Beekeeper Resource 11-2016 page that provides info on how to get started in Hawaii- including recommended books and websites.
 Check our BeeEvents tab frequently to see if we are offering any beekeeping classes in your area soon.
-Request a class in your area by emailing Noe at email@example.com or calling (808) 339-1977.
+Request a class in your area by emailing Noe at firstname.lastname@example.org or calling (808) 339-1977.
 Sign up to become a part of our voluntary Beekeeper Registry to receive emails on upcoming classes and receive notifications on bee related issues in your area.

 I have a swarm of bees in my yard – what should I do?